rocky-linux/documentation/docs/guides/apache-sites-enabled.md

 ### The Site Configuration - https

-Once you have generated your keys and purchased the SSL certificate, you can now move forward with the configuration of the web site using your new keys.
+Once you have generated your keys and purchased the SSL certificate, you can now move forward with the configuration of the website using your new keys.

 For starters, let's break down the beginning of the configuration file.
 For instance, even though we still want to listen on port 80 (standard http) for incoming requests, we don't want any of those requests to actually go to port 80.

 We want them to go to port 443 (or http secure, better known as SSL).
 Our port 80 configuration section will be minimal:

 ```
 <VirtualHost *:80>
         ServerName www.ourownwiki.com
         ServerAdmin username@rockylinux.org
         Redirect / https://www.ourownwiki.com/
 </VirtualHost>
 ```

 What this says is to send any regular web request to the https configuration instead.
-The apache "Redirect" option shown above, can be changed to "Redirect permanent" once all testing is complete and you can see that the site operates as you want it to.
+The apache "Redirect" option shown above, can be changed to "Redirect permanent" once all testing is complete, and you can see that the site operates as you want it to.
 The "Redirect" we have chosen is a temporary redirect.

 A permanent redirect will be learned by search engines, and soon, any traffic to your site that comes from search engines will go only to port 443 (https) without hitting port 80 (http) first.